brain90/srimulat/README.md

 - Top 10 Busiest Days
 - Show discussion within busiest days

-## Srimulat For Edu ###
+## Educational Purposes ###
 Gen Z student raised with social media culture.
-They use Whatsapp, telegram, line, etc to interact with their friends, family, etc. Such tools are very close to their lifes.
-Teacher can use srimulat to attract student into programming / rdbms concept.
+They use whatsapp, telegram, line, etc to interact with their friends, family, etc. Such tools are very close to their lifes.
+By using any of it as an example, teacher can attract student into programming / rdbms concept more easily.
 Some interesting problem to solve :

 _Beginner/Intermediate topic:_
-- Analyzing friends personality based on posted contents
+- Analyze friends personality based on posted contents (Aggregation)
-- Normalizing chat history tables (Normalization concept)
+- Normalize chat history tables (Normalization concept)
 - Convert some srimulat feature using normal table (Intro to crud / join concept)
-- Enhance query result using graphical diagram (Descriptive statistics)
+- Transform query result into graphical diagram (Descriptive statistics)
-- Found most active / most silent friends
+- Found most active / most silent friends (Aggregation)
-- Found friends idle / busy day by aggregating their post (Data Aggregation)
+- Found friends idle / busy day by aggregating their post (Aggregation)

-_Advance topic :__
+_Advance topic :_
 - Creating a word stemmer within posted content
 - Performance Tuning